civilKaos82/mastermind-challenge/README.md

 ### Release 1: Refactor
 Refactor our code.
 Apply the concepts from Practical Object-oriented Design in Ruby, specifically Chapters 2 - 4.
-Questions be might ask ourselves:
+Questions we might ask ourselves:

 - Is the code DRY?
 - Are the methods and variables appropriately named?